-Laetitia Ducroquet Director representing the employees tionality: ench Shares owned: 180 Voting rights: 180 Committees: Bi Compensation Committee Date of birth: 19 July 1979 Date of 1st appointment: 6 November 2020 Term of office: Laetitia Ducroquet has been designated Director representing the employees by the European Works Council on 6 November 2020.
+Laetitia Ducroquet Director representing the employees Nationality: French Shares owned: 180 Voting rights: 180 Committees: Biography and experience Compensation Committee Date of birth: 19 July 1979 Date of 1st appointment: 6 November 2020 Term of office: Laetitia Ducroquet has been designated Director representing the employees by the European Works Council on 6 November 2020.
 Employee of the Ipsen Group since May 2015, Laetitia Ducroquet is currently Vice President Global Business Ethics, after various roles in the Ethics & Social Responsibility department.
 She is overseeing the execution and the continuous improvement of both internal and Third Party Business programs at Ipsen, partners with business teams to promote a culture of ethics and business accountability for the interests of patients, employees and other Ipsen stakeholders, in alignment with the Ethics & Social Responsibility's vision and mission.
 Laetitia is a pharmacist graduated from Paris V university, and a graduate of the EM Lyon Business School.
-2024 Shareholders' Meeting Positions and functions currently held Within the Ipsen Group or its main shareholders: Outside the Ips shareholders: sen Group or its main Listed company: • Ipsen S.A.
-(France), Director represente employees esenting Listed compan None y: Non listed company: • Ipsen Pharma SAS (France), Vice F Global Business Ethics President None None pany: Positions previously held that expired during th ne last five years
+2024 Shareholders' Meeting Positions and functions currently held Within the Ipsen Group or its main shareholders: Outside the Ip shareholders: sen Group or its main Listed company: Ipsen S.A.
+(France), Director representing the employees g None Non listed company:Non listed company:• Ipsen Pharma SAS (France), Vice President Global Business EthicsNone Positions previously held that expired during the last five years None